chakradhar-7/Health-Care-Chatbot/README.md

         - Group Read/Write/Execute
         - Others Read/Write/Execute

-3.  **File Size Check**
+3.  **File Size Check:**
     Compares sizes of the new file and original file.

 4.  **Content Verification**
-    - Flag 0: Reads both files block-by-block, checks if blocks are reversed correctly.
+    - Flag 0: Read both files in block_size chunks, check if each chunk in the new file is the reverse of the original’s chunk, and ensure block order is preserved.
-    - Flag 1: Reads original from start and new file from end, compares reversed data.
+    - Flag 1: Read the original file from the start and the new file from the end in chunks, reverse each chunk, and compare.
-    - Flag 2:
-        - Verifies first section is reversed.
-        - Verifies middle section is identical.
-        - Verifies last section is reversed.
+    - Flag 2: Check that bytes before start_index are reversed, the middle section (start_index to end_index) is identical, and bytes after end_index are reversed.

 5.  **Result Output ( Print results of)**
     - Directory creation